Chingu-cohorts/devgaido/README.md

 and load balancing.
 - Docker: Docker containers house devGaido's application components that make devGaido easier to deploy and manage.
-- Travic CI: An automation platform integrated with GitHub that is used to automatically deploy devGaido to the production server(s) when changes are made and successfully tested.

 ## Authors